hummingbot/hummingbot-site/docs/installation/hummingbot-deploy/quickstart.md

 [![](./portfolio-2.png)](./portfolio-2.png)

-## Generate Configs + Backtest
+## Configuring Strategies

-Before we can deploy bots, we'll have to configure a controller.
+Before we can deploy bots, we'll have to configure a Controller, which defines an algo trading strategy.
 Under the Config Generator section we have the following available controllers:

 - PMM Simple
 - PMM Dynamic